 Generally, around-the-world cruises also present dateline concerns.
 For instance, one such cruise travels westward from the U.S. to China.
 On this cruise, all the possible halachic datelines are crossed.
 One would have to track the ship carefully in order to determine what he is permitted to do in each part of the world.
 What locals may call Friday or Sunday, in some places may actually be Shabbos.

 Dateline determination also affects issues such as Yom Tov, ta’anis, tefilah, tefillin, and sefiras ha’omer.

 Although Shabbos can be accepted early on Friday, it cannot be more than 1¼ hours before sunset, plag hamincha.
 (These hours are halachic hours, which depend upon the length of the day.)
 When on land, one can simply verify the time on a Jewish calendar or make a calculation based on latitude and longitude.
 However, when at sea this is not simple, and one should consult with a rav before leaving on the cruise.
-A GPS device and an app to calculate davening times may be useful while on board.
+A smartphone to help you locate your GPS coordinates and an app to calculate davening times may be useful while on board.